beefyfinance/beefy-dot-com/src/content/blog/beefy-deploys-its-first-vaults-on-optimism.md

 ---
 ![](../../images/blog/optimism.png)

 Beefy is back with a fresh batch of Vaults for all fans of Ethereum scaling solutions.
 You’ll now be able to earn on Optimism, an optimistic rollup Layer 2 network.
-With five Vaults to stake in and a simple Optimism Bridge to use, you can get started in no time.
+With 16 Vaults to stake in and a simple Optimism Bridge to use, you can get started in no time.

 ### What is Optimism?